 The first thing to make clear is: it’s never too late.
 While it’s always best to optimize your website from the beginning, you can still get the benefit from following a practical, actionable guide on how to do SEO for a website step by step.

 I know, I know.
 So many guides provide generalized information or even conflicting information, and leave you with no idea where to start.

 Well, I’m here to fix that.
-This week, I’ll provide you with a step by step, process oriented guide that will help you understand what it is you need to do, how to do SEO for existing website, and what impact it will have.
+This week, I’ll provide you with a step by step, process-oriented guide that will help you understand what it is you need to do, how to do SEO for an existing website, and what impact it will have.